xavier630/ocean-liners-factorio/README.md

 # Ocean-Liners-Factorio
 This mods adds ships to Factorio.

 Drivable ships to sail across the oceans.
-Can even use landfill from within a ship!
+You can even use landfill from within a ship!

 Ideas: <br>